Babak-Gholamzadeh/get-url-parts/README.md

-# get-url
+# get-url-parts
-Get the parts of the current URL
+Get all parts of the current URL